Motion Attribution for Video Generation: Experiment

 \subsection{Main Results}

 \textbf{High-influence selection and negative filtering.} Fig.~\ref{fig:influence_examples} shows our motion-aware attribution ranks clips with clear, physically grounded dynamics and downranks those with little transferable motion.
-For rolling and floating, positives show continuous trajectories and smooth temporal evolution (turbulent water carrying objects; planetary rotation).
+For rolling and floating, positives show continuous trajectories and smooth temporal evolution (turbulent water, planetary rotation).
 Negatives are mostly static footage, camera-only motion, or cartoons whose simplified kinematics do not transfer.
-Our method promotes useful motions and filters data that dilutes temporal learning during fine-tuning, holding across categories and aligning with the following quantitative gains.
+This pattern holds across motion categories and aligns with the quantitative gains below.